-- 2. "Others" include inmates sentenced to death, fine defaulters in workhouses, detainees under warrants of arrest, detainees subject to court-ordered confinement, and juveniles temporarily committed for a protective measure. - 3.
+- "Others" include inmates sentenced to death, fine defaulters in workhouses, detainees under warrants of arrest, detainees subject to court-ordered confinement, and juveniles temporarily committed for a protective measure. - 3.
 "Rate per population at the end of the year" refers to the inmate population per 100,000 general population at the end of the respective years. - 4.
-"Partial suspension of execution of sentence" has been counted since 2016, with the commencement of the partial suspension of execution of sentence system.
+"Sentenced inmates with imprisonment with partial suspension of execution" has been recorded since 2016, with the commencement of the partial suspension of execution of sentence system.